 13. Internet/Sexual Addiction and Intimacy I

 15. Ethics/Privacy/Boundaries/When to Refer to Professionals

-*The Viktor Frankl Marriage and Intimacy Coaching Program is accredited by the International Coaching Federation and provides up to 30 hours of instruction towards certifying as a life coach.
-For more info on certification ACC Portfolio Path, click here or call Rabbi Daniel Schonbuch at 646-428-4723.
+You will receive full certification as a Viktor Frankl Marriage and Intimacy Life Coach from the Torah Psychology School of Coaching and Counseling.
+We are also certified by the International Coaching Federation (ICF) and provide up to 30 hours of instruction.
+For more info on the optional ICF certification ACC Portfolio Path, click here or call Rabbi Schonbuch at 646-428-4723.

 Tuition is $2500 or $2500 paid in 4 monthly installments of $625.